- How is breast cancer treated?

 Hormone therapy for breast cancer

 Hormone therapy is another form of systemic therapy.
 It is most often used as an adjuvant therapy to help reduce the risk of the cancer coming back after surgery, but it can be used as neoadjuvant treatment, as well.
 It is also used to treat cancer that has come back after treatment or has spread.

 A woman's ovaries are the main source of the hormone estrogen until menopause.
 After menopause, smaller amounts are still made in the body's fat tissue, where a hormone made by the adrenal gland is converted into estrogen.

 Estrogen promotes the growth of cancers that are hormone receptor-positive.
 About 2 out of 3 of breast cancers are hormone receptor-positive — they contain receptors for the hormones estrogen (ER-positive cancers) and/or progesterone (PR-positive cancers).
-Most types of hormone therapy for breast cancer either stop estrogen from acting on breast cancer cells or lower estrogen levels.
+Most types of hormone therapy for breast cancer either lower estrogen levels or stop estrogen from acting on breast cancer cells.
 This kind of treatment is helpful for hormone receptor-positive breast cancers, but it does not help patients whose tumors are hormone receptor negative (both ER- and PR-negative).